-Child support is a mandatory payment from the non-residential parent to the primary residential parent on behalf of the children in cases of divorce, separation or out of wedlock children.
+Child support is a mandatory payment from the non-residential parent to the parent with whom the children reside in cases of divorce, separation or out of wedlock children.

-Due to the often confusing nature of the CSSA and the additional required contributions, our attorneys at Berger, Fischoff & Shumer, LLP, are here to offer you guidance and advice.
+Due to the often confusing nature of the CSSA and the additional required contributions, our attorneys at Berger, Fischoff, Shumer, Wexler & Goodman, LLP, are here to offer you guidance and advice.

 We Simplify The Divorce & Family Law Process